-WASHINGTON – Fewer Americans applied for unemployment benefits last week, a sign of the job market appears to be increasingly secure for workers.
+WASHINGTON – Fewer Americans sought unemployment benefits last week, which is evidence of a stable job market and greater security for workers.

-THE NUMBERS: Weekly applications for unemployment aid plunged 25,000 to a seasonally adjusted 234,000, the Labor Department said Thursday.
-The four-week average, a less volatile measure, dipped to 250,000.
+The Labor Department says weekly applications for jobless aid dipped 1,000 to a seasonally adjusted 234,000.
+The four-week average, a less volatile measure, fell to 247,250.

-THE TAKEAWAY: U.S. workers face a lower risk of losing their jobs, since applications are a proxy for layoffs.
-The weekly figure has remained below 300,000, a level linked with job growth, for 109 weeks.
-That's the longest such stretch since 1970, when the U.S. population was much smaller.
+Applications are a proxy for layoffs.
+They have stayed below 300,000, a level linked with broader job growth, for 110 weeks.
+That's the longest period at such a low level since 1970, when the U.S. population was much smaller.